ece532-2019-g7/G7_Suspicious-Package-Detection-and-Alert/README.md

 ## Building and Running the Detection System

+There are two SDK projects in the repo: gps_wifi and frame_broadcast. gps_wifi broadcast GPS signals and frame_broadcast broadcast the frame.

+There are two Python clients: IoT_client_gps.py and IoT_client_frame.py.
+IoT_client_gps.py receives the GPS signals and IoT_client_frame.py receives the frame.

 > **This project is known to build with Xilinx Vivado 2017.4**

 Follow these steps to set up and run the detection system: